Fundamental limits on quantum cloning from the no-signalling principle

 \subsection{No-cloning theorem for unitaries}

-The Choi-Jamiolkowski isomorphism is a mathematical mapping between a quantum channel and its corresponding Choi state.
-The Choi-Jamiolkowski isomorphism allows us to relate the average fidelity between quantum channels and the entanglement fidelity between them, i.e. the fidelity their corresponding Choi states~\cite{Nielsen_2002}.
+The Choi-Jamiolkowski isomorphism is a mapping between a quantum channel and its corresponding Choi state.
+The Choi-Jamiolkowski isomorphism allows us to relate the average fidelity between quantum channels and the entanglement fidelity between them, i.e., the fidelity of their corresponding Choi states~\cite{Nielsen_2002}.

 In the context of cloning, the worst case global cloning average fidelity for quantum channels is equivalent to the worst case global cloning fidelity for their corresponding Choi states.
-This is because one can prepare $n$ identical Choi states of a channel given $n$ times access to the channel, and conversely, $n$ identical Choi states allow one to probabilistically implement the corresponding channel $n$ times via gate teleportation.
+This is because one can prepare $n$ identical Choi states of a channel given $n$ accesses to the channel, and conversely, $n$ identical Choi states allow one to probabilistically implement the corresponding channel $n$ times via gate teleportation.
 Therefore, a cloning oracle for a set of unitary channels is equivalent to a cloning oracle for their corresponding Choi states.

-By applying the general scheme to derive the no-cloning bound from the no-signaling principle for the set of Choi states for a set of channels, one can obtain the no-cloning bound for the channels themselves.
+By applying the general scheme to derive the no-cloning bound from the no-signalling principle for the set of Choi states for a set of channels, one obtains the no-cloning bound for the channels themselves.